AndrewLaganaro/Environment_Backup_Python/Readme.md

 It’s always good to maintain your **Python** and **R** Anaconda environment packages properly listed and well-kept in case you have any problems with your computer or Anaconda’s installation.

-This simple script does just that by generating two files in a known folder, although I think anaconda should provide a clearer way to do it with more easiness:
+This simple script does just that by generating two files in a known folder:

 * Environment.yml
 * Packages.txt